feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k/README.md

 ==============================================================================

-The rework to support MS Basic HLOAD, RESET, and the Z80 instruction tuning are copyright (C) 2020 Phillip Stevens
+The rework to support MS Basic MEEK, MOKE, HLOAD, RESET, and the 8085 and Z80 instruction tuning are copyright (C) 2020-23 Phillip Stevens.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.